Meaning of Education:

 Of course, I was sent as a teacher. “

 To seek knowledge is worship, and to discuss it is tasbeeh, and to debate on it is jihad, and to spend on it is a means of nearness to Allah, and to tell those who do not know it is charity.

 Islam Believes in Free Education:

 Children are the future of any nation.
-In fact, the management of their education is to shape the future of the nation.
+The management of their education is to shape the nation’s future.
 Therefore, the Holy Prophet instructed the parents to educate their children.

-Just as it is important for men to be educated, it is also important for women to be educated regarding religion and skills.
-Through this, they can get an education for their basic needs whether the needs are religious or worldly.
+Just as men need to be educated, it is also important for women to be educated regarding religion and skills.
+Through this, they can get an education for their basic needs, whether religious or worldly.
 And let them remove all obstacles in their way.
 Women’s education should be conducted in a purely Islamic environment.

 Also Read: The Status of Women in Islam

-During the caliphate of Hazrat Umar, this trend was further expanded and regular separate educational institutions for women were established.
+During the caliphate of Hazrat Umar, this trend was further expanded, and regular separate educational institutions for women were established.
 And these were the reasons for their rise.
-Even then, if there were separate educational institutions for women in Muslim countries, without co-education, people would be safe from many crimes and sins.
+Even then, if there were separate educational institutions for women in Muslim countries, people would be safe from many crimes and sins without co-education.

 The importance of adult education is also recognized in every society.
 Many older people drop out their school simply because they could not get an education in childhood due to some compulsion, problems or lack of resources.
 Islam does not set any time for education.
 That is why the companions appear in large numbers.
 Who not only acquired knowledge in old age but also reached perfection.

 This process continued in later times, but the process of memorizing the Holy Qur’an in old age continues even today.